Readability Formulas

 Reading Levels | Grade Levels | Word Usage | Reader Profiles

-Understanding the ARI Calculation
+Understanding the ARI Formula

 Most readability indices consist of two factors.
 One factor is sentence structure or average sentence length.
 The other factor is word structure based on either the percentage of easy words or the average number of syllables per word.
 Using a word list has advantages, especially in 4th and lower grades, but it is somewhat inaccurate when applied to adult reading material.
 Syllable counts are deceptively unreliable as well.